Debris appears to belong to cargo ship missing in Bahamas

 There was no sighting of the El Faro or any lifeboats, Tim Nolan, president of ship’s owner Tote Maritime Puerto Rico, said in a statement.

-With no word on the fate of the crew, relatives gathered at a seafarers’ union hall in Jacksonville, Florida where an emotional meeting was held late on Sunday afternoon with the Coast Guard and Tote Maritime executives.
+With no word on the fate of the crew, relatives gathered at a seafarers’ union hall in Jacksonville, Florida where they were briefed by the Coast Guard and the ship’s owner.

 “This is my baby, this is my little girl,” sobbed Mary Shevory Wright, an elderly woman waiting for word about her daughter, Mariette Wright, 51, a deckhand who had been at sea since the age of 18.